liatrio/autogov-workflows/README.md

 - [OCI Image Format Spec](https://github.com/opencontainers/image-spec/tree/main?tab=readme-ov-file#oci-image-format-specification)

-### Limiting Inputs by Wrapping Reuseable Workflow Calls in an Additional Workflow Layer
+### Limiting Inputs by Wrapping Reusable Workflow Calls in an Additional Workflow Layer

-It is good practice to wrap the actual call to each respective reuseable workflow in an additional reuseable workflow layer to limit the amount of inputs the user has access to (e.g. inputs for the verify and/or opa eval jobs) which helps to circumvent script injection attacks.
+It is good practice to wrap the actual call to each respective reusable workflow in an additional reusable workflow layer to limit the amount of inputs the user has access to (e.g. inputs for the verify and/or opa eval jobs) which helps to circumvent script injection attacks.

 ### Access

 #### Workflow Access

-[Explicit workflow permissions](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#allowing-select-actions-and-reusable-workflows-to-run) can be set to only alllow the "entrypoint" reuseable workflows that call other reuseable workflows.
+[Explicit workflow permissions](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#allowing-select-actions-and-reusable-workflows-to-run) can be set to only alllow the "entrypoint" reusable workflows that call other reusable workflows.

 Below are all of the GitHub Actions and Workflows that are permitted access in the caller workflow repo.
-The only reuseable workflows not given direct access are `rw-<permissions_path>-attest-<build_type>.yaml`, `rw-<permissions_path>-verify.yaml`, `rw-<permissions_path>-run-opa.yaml`, and `rw-<permissions_path>-release.yaml`:
+The only reusable workflows not given direct access are `rw-<permissions_path>-attest-<build_type>.yaml`, `rw-<permissions_path>-verify.yaml`, `rw-<permissions_path>-run-opa.yaml`, and `rw-<permissions_path>-release.yaml`:

 ```yaml
 actions/attest-build-provenance/predicate@*,